SQream/sqream_docs/guides/operations/setup/recommended_configurations_updated.rst

      - The Performance profile provides potentially increased performance by maximizing processor frequency, and the disabling certain power saving features such as C-states.
 Use this setting for environments that are not sensitive to power consumption.
    * - **Power Cap Policy** or **Dynamic power capping**
      - **Disabled**
      - Other power profiles (like "balanced") throttle the CPU and may diminish performance or cause GPU failure.
-This setting may appear together with the above (Power profile or Power regulator). **(In BIOS?)** This setting allows disabling system ROM power calibration during the boot process. **Note:** Power regulator settings are named differently in BIOS and iLO/iDRAC. **Comment: is it necessary to show the different power regulator setting names in this document?**
+This setting may appear together with the above (Power profile or Power regulator). **(In BIOS?)** This setting allows disabling system ROM power calibration during the boot process.
+Power regulator settings are named differently in BIOS and iLO/iDRAC. **Comment: is it necessary to show the different power regulator setting names in this document?**
    * - **Intel Turbo Boost**
      - **Enabled**
      - Intel Turbo Boost enables overclocking the processor to boost CPU-bound operation performance.
 Overclocking may risk computational jitter due to changes in the processor's turbo frequency.
 This causes brief pauses in processor operation, introducing uncertainty into application processing time.
 Turbo operation is a function of power consumption, processor temperature, and the number of active cores.